 $122,500 for a General Surgery Flex Focus 800 B-K Ultrasound to assist surgeons to see potentially-cancerous tumours and lesions in ‘real time’ during operations on the liver or pancreas.

-$20,000 in Paediatric Advanced Life Support traning for 10 staff members.
+$20,000 in Paediatric Advanced Life Support training for 10 staff members.

-$218,400 to fund two years of the Clown Doctor program and bring laughter therapy to sick children.
+$218,400 to fund two years of the Sunshine Coast Clown Doctor program and bring laughter therapy to sick children.

 $430,000 worth of ophthalmology equipment to vastly expand and improve public eye services at Caloundra Hospital.

 $130,000 on Ear, Nose and Throat equipment for Nambour Hospital's Surgical Services to treat paediatric patients and patients from intensive care and emergency.

 $118,200 to purchase an ultrasound for prostate biopsy.

 $114,000 to create a specially-designed emergency paediatric department at Nambour Hospital.

 $2.5 million Reed Charity House - the accommodation centre supporting the needs of Nambour Hospital.

 $300,000 to build a sky bridge to link Reed Charity House to the hospital.

 $220,000 to provide continued funding for SCKoping camps and sessions which provides support for local children who live in a family system affected by parents or siblings with meatal health or drug and alcohol conditions.